ern0/swarm-player/doc/design.md

 Get some devices.

+## Milestone 4: Control station

+The control station should display some information on the system (dashboard), the server should collect and provide data.

+### Client

+- Dashboard: show active clients with ID and info
+- Show connect and disconnect

+### Server

+- Collect dashboard data
+- Push data upon change

-## Milestone 4: The channel concept
+## Milestone 5: The channel concept

 The Player should request the server to split up clients to *Channels*, which